-For each category of financial instruments, the Company establishes and publishes, once a year, on its website, a ranking of the top five execution venues/brokers to which it has sent / transmitted client orders for execution during the preceding year.
-The top five (5) ranking was established on the basis of the volume and number of executed orders having been sent / transmitted to each broker, expressed as a percentage of the total volume and of the total number of executed orders per category of financial instruments.
-The Company during the year 2021 accepted and dealt with Professional and Retail clients.
-Due to the high expertise, knowledge and experience of the majority of our clients, the vast majority of orders placed with the Company comprised of both directed (where the clients give specific instructions to the Company for the order to be routed to a particular broker, exchange or venue for execution) and limit orders (where the execution price is predefined).
-Given the directed/limited nature of the orders placed by our clients, most of the times, the Company does not exercise discretion in choosing the execution venue.
-In all other cases, the execution factors below are taken into consideration:
+For each category of financial instruments, the Company establishes and publishes, once a year, on its website, a ranking of the top five execution venues/brokers to which it has submitted/transmitted client orders which have in turn been executed, during the preceding year.
+The top five ranking was established on the basis of the volume and number of executed orders having been sent/transmitted to each broker, expressed as a percentage of the total volume and of the total number of executed orders per category of financial instruments.

+The Company during the year 2022 accepted and dealt with Professional and Retail clients.
+Due to the high expertise, knowledge and experience of our clients, the vast majority of orders placed with the Company comprise of both directed (whereas the clients give specific instructions to the broker for the order to be routed to a particular broker, exchange or venue for execution) and limit orders (where the execution price is predefined).
+Given the directed/limited nature of the orders placed by our clients, most of the times the Company does not exercise discretion in choosing the execution venue.
+In all other cases the execution factors below are taken in consideration:

-1. Execution factors considered when assessing the quality of execution
+2.1.
+Execution factors considered when assessing the quality of execution

 The Company assesses, at least on an annual basis, the quality of service received by each execution venue used for executing clients' orders.
-The assessment takes into consideration the type of financial instrument in question and relative importance of execution factors, per class of financial instrument.
+The assessment takes into consideration the type of financial instrument in question and relative importance of execution factors per class of financial instrument.

-During the year 2021, the following execution factors were considered relevant when executing clients' orders (for those orders which were not directed/limit orders):
+During the year 2022, the following execution factors were considered relevant when executing clients' orders (for those orders which were not directed/limit orders):

+- (a) Price;

-- a.
-Price (for retail clients the execution factors of price and costs are the most important execution factors considered) - b.
-Costs as agreed with the client in writing; - c.
-Depth of liquidity, allowing to execute orders on liquid, price-efficient venues; - d.
-The speed of execution and reliability of the executing venue; - e.
-Likelihood of execution; - f.
-Other factors.
+- (b) Costs as agreed with the client in writing;

+- (c) Depth of liquidity, allowing to execute orders on liquid, price-efficient venues;

+- (d) The speed of execution and reliability of the executing venue;

+- (e) Past experience of using the venue;

+- (f) Likelihood of execution;

+- (g) Other factors.